montevive/penpot-mcp/README.md

 ## 🚀 What is Penpot MCP?

 **Penpot MCP** is a revolutionary Model Context Protocol (MCP) server that bridges the gap between AI language models and [Penpot](https://penpot.app/), the open-source design and prototyping platform.
-This integration enables AI assistants like Claude to understand, analyze, and interact with your design files programmatically.
+This integration enables AI assistants like Claude (in both Claude Desktop and Cursor IDE) to understand, analyze, and interact with your design files programmatically.

 ### 🎯 Key Benefits